deep-diver/janus/README.md

 ## TODOs

-- [ ] More documnets on the generating process
+- [X] More documnets on the generating process
-- [ ] Push to Hugging Face Hub
+- [X] Push to Hugging Face Hub
-- [ ] UI and Hugging Face Hub integration